A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: No Network Latency

 In the remainder of this section, by comparing our Figure 10 with Figure 1 of Eyal and Sirer\cite{Eya:2014}, we provide some useful remarks for understanding the Markov chain (Figure 1) and revenue analysis ((1) to (3)) of Eyal and Sirer\cite{Eya:2014} as follows:

 \textbf{(a) Do there exist the two boundary states }$0$\textbf{ and }$0^{\prime}$\textbf{? }

 In Figure 1 of Eyal and Sirer \cite{Eya:2014}, the two boundary states $0$ and $0^{\prime}$ were introduced in a strange way which is not easy to understand.
-From (c) of Figure 10 in this paper, we establish an approximate Markov process with a black-box state $(0,0)$.
-From a PH distribution of infinite sizes, it is easy to see that the sojourn time at the black-box state $(0,0)$ is non-exponential.
-On the other hand, it is observed that our black-box state $(0,0)$ corresponds to state $0$ of Eyal and Sirer \cite{Eya:2014}; while our state $0$ (i.e., $0=k-k$ for $k\geq2$) becomes state $0^{\prime}$ of Eyal and Sirer \cite{Eya:2014}.
-However, we don't know in any way how to set up states $0$ and $0^{\prime}$ of Eyal and Sirer \cite{Eya:2014} by using the theory of Markov processes.
-Therefore, there do not exist such two boundary states $0$ and $0^{\prime}$ from the theory of Markov processes, that is, the two boundary states $0$ and $0^{\prime}$ in Eyal and Sirer \cite{Eya:2014} are subjectively imaginary.
+From Figure 10 in this paper, we establish a one-dimensional Markov process with state $(0,0)$, and it is observed that our state $(0,0)$ corresponds to state $0$ of Eyal and Sirer \cite{Eya:2014}; while our state $0$ becomes state $0^{\prime}$ of Eyal and Sirer \cite{Eya:2014}.
+However, we do not know in any way how to set up states $0$ and $0^{\prime}$ of Eyal and Sirer \cite{Eya:2014} by using the theory of Markov processes.

-\textbf{(b) Can the Eyal and Sirer's parameter }$\gamma$\textbf{ play a necessary role in the revenue analysis? }
+\textbf{(b) Can Eyal and Sirer's parameter }$\gamma$\textbf{ play a necessary role in the revenue analysis? }